Fundraising: Purposes

-Fund raising is typically undertaken for one of two broad objectives: Opex (Operational Expenditure) or Capex (Capital Expenditure).
+Fundraising is typically undertaken for one of two broad objectives: Opex (Operational Expenditure) or Capex (Capital Expenditure).
 Opex includes salary, overheads such as electricity, rent and transport, whereas Capex includes expenses such as infrastructure, equipment or supplies.
 Therefore, organizations raise funds to support capital projects, endowments, or operating expenses of current programs.

 Capital fundraising is when fundraising is undertaken to raise major sums for a building or endowment; generally such funds are kept separate from operating funds.
 This is often done over a period of time (in a capital campaign) to encourage donors to give more than they would normally give and tap donors, especially corporations and foundations who would not otherwise give.
 A capital campaign normally begins with a private phase before launching a public appeal.

 Many non-profit organizations solicit funds for a financial endowment, which is a sum of money that is invested to generate an annual return.
 Although endowments may be created when a sizable gift is received from an individual or family, often as directed in a will upon the death of a family member, they are more typically the result of many gifts over time from a variety of sources.